2011 Aquatic Education Trailer Program

 A 2011 PWM grant was approved by the Board of Directors on April 22, 2011.

-Update: The design process for the aquatic education trailer continued through late 2011.
-The theme of the project will be water quality with emphasis on aquatic ecosystems, point/ non-point pollution, water conservation and pollution prevention.
-Plans also include interactive exhibits and areas for live animals such as amphibians and small fish.
+Update: The theme of the project will be water quality with emphasis on aquatic ecosystems, point/ non-point pollution, water conservation and pollution prevention.
+Plans include interactive exhibits and areas for live animals such as amphibians and small fish.